-Laser Bond Inspection provides validation that structures meet their strength ratings and the intended design requirements.
-The process does not induce any deficiencies in the bond or the structural material if the structure has been assembled to acceptable specifications.
-If the bond passes inspection, there is no damage and the structure is safe to use.
-Even after multiple inspections, LBI does not degrade acceptable bonds.
-(See Bossi, et.al "Bond Strength NDT Using Laser Induced Stress Waves").
+Laser Bond Inspection provides proof test validation that structures meet their strength ratings and design requirements.
+The process is calibrated to identify weak bonds, while leaving acceptable bonds unaffected.
+Laser Bond Inspection does not induce any deficiencies in structures that have been assembled to acceptable specifications.
+If the bond passes inspection, the structure is safe to use.
+Even after multiple inspections in the same location, LBI does no harm to acceptable bonds.